dbankmann/python-mloc/README.rst

 Purpose
 =======

+This software is research code and as such contains proof-of-concept code for illustrating research results.
+There is absolutely no guarantee for correctness of the results.

 The purpose of this software package is to provide an interface for general multilevel optimization and optimal control problems.
 One main goal of this package was to maintain a certain level of abstraction.
 Implementation of additional features  as new optimization problems or different system classes as, e.g. parameter dependent partial differential equations, parameter dependent partial differential-algebraic equations, or parameter dependent port-Hamiltonian systems should be easily doable without touching the general structure of the code too much.
 This, however, should also increase maintainability of the code.